 Instructions

-- Mix together oats, almond flour, peanut butter, maple syrup, vanilla, and salt and spoon into mini muffin trays lined with mini muffin liners.
+- Mix oats, almond flour, peanut butter, maple syrup, melted coconut oil, vanilla, and salt and spoon into mini muffin trays lined with mini muffin liners.

 - Freeze for 1 hour.

-- In a small pot, melt chocolate chips and 2 T peanut butter on medium low heat and stir constantly to prevent burning.
+- In a small pot, melt the chocolate chips with the remaining 1 T coconut oil on medium-low heat, stirring constantly to prevent burning.

 - When melted, spoon evenly over each frozen peanut butter cup and then sprinkle with Maldon salt flakes while chocolate is still warm.